There is something both comforting and encouraging about watching this bulb blossom as I attempt to bring focus and meaning into this new year.

 i carry your heart (i carry it in my heart)

-We’ve outlasted the oak tree and I’m hoping we’ve got another thirty-four years of togetherness.
+We’ve outlasted the oak tree and I’m hoping we’ve got another thirty-four years together.

 P.S.
 As there is never any photo-shopping on my site, I chose not to retouch my husband’s thumb.
 He suffered his injury building the fence to keep Winnie IN!